mantrabrain/sikshya/readme.txt

 1. Unlimited Course with tag and category

-2. Unlimited quizzes and questions
+2. Unlimited lessons, quizzes and questions

 3. Translation Ready: The plugin is fully translation ready.
 So feel free to your website in any language.